L4w1i3t/Alter-Ego-AI/README.md

 - ALTER EGO will sometimes crash when using speech recognition.
 - The ElevenLabs API can be slow to respond, causing delays in voice synthesis.
 - Chat History does not function when using OpenAI.
-- Error text appears if ElevenLabs audio is enabled but there are no voice models.
-Happens on startup.
+- When opening a new window, the program will close entirely if you cancel midway through initiation.
+- The user can still toggle ElevenLabs functionality on and off after startup if no voice models were found during initiation.

 **If new issues are found, please open an issue on the repository.**